developer-friendly/blog/docs/posts/2024/0016-victoria-metrics.md

 monitoring solution that can easily replace Prometheus in your monitoring stack.
 It offers a wide range of features and capabilities that make it an ideal choice for handling large-scale data and optimizing monitoring performance.
+Although we didn't cover it in this blog post, VictoriaMetrics come with a product for logging as well which is just as powerful as their metrics product[^victorialogs-docs].

 By following the steps outlined in this guide, you can migrate or integrate your current monitoring setup with Victoria Metrics effortlessly and take advantage of its advanced features and benefits.

-We have covered some of the most common patterns for monitoring the target hosts and scraping the metrics to Victoria Metrics.
+We have covered some of the most common patterns for monitoring the target hosts and scraping the metrics using Victoria Metrics.
 You can use these examples to build up your own monitoring solution in a way that fits your environment.

 If you are looking for a high-performance, scalable, and cost-effective monitoring solution, Victoria Metrics is definitely worth considering.